Skip to content

 All traffic between the operator and target PCs is encrypted using WireGuard tunnels with Curve25519 key exchange and ChaCha20-Poly1305 authenticated encryption.
 No ports are exposed on target machines — connections are only reachable through the VPN.

-• File size enforcement: SFTP reads enforce ssh.max_file_size_bytes even when the caller does not specify a limit, preventing out-of-memory conditions from unbounded reads.
+• File size enforcement: File-plane reads enforce files.max_file_size_bytes even when the caller does not specify a limit, preventing out-of-memory conditions from unbounded reads.

 3. Policy Engine